puzzle/docker-techlab/labs/07_frontend_containers.md

 With the IP from the inspection we can now navigate to the webserver at <http://172.17.0.4>.

 And unfortunatly we get a "403 Error - Forbidden".

+**Note:** Do not forget to remove the existing instance of the apache-php container.

 **Note for play-with-docker.com:** This is not possible without port forwarding, see next lab.